 About Back River

 The Back River Gold District consists of eleven mineral claims blocks along an 80 km belt.
-The most advanced project in the district, the Goose Mine, has completed its construction phase with first gold production achieved in June 2025 followed by ramp up to commercial production expected in the third quarter of 2025.
+The most advanced project in the district, the Goose Mine, has completed its construction phase, achieved first gold production in June 2025, and declared commercial production in October 2025.

 The Back River Gold District has significant gold resource endowment and is being planned as a long life mining complex by B2Gold’s management team which possesses strong northern construction expertise and the experience needed to successfully ramp-up the Goose Mine and further develop the District.